TheOdinProject/curriculum/LAYOUT_STYLE_GUIDE.md

 All note boxes must open with a level 4 heading (`####`), which will also require the note box div to have the `markdown="1"` attribute so the heading renders correctly.
 Note box [headings must be sufficiently descriptive](#accessible-headings) for accessibility.

 Note box headings must match the note box's indentation level, such as if the note box is indented as a child of a list item.

-The opening and closing tags must each be wrapped with a single blank line on either side, or a codeblock delimiter (triple backticks).
-This applies to any line that contains only a single HTML tag.
-The only exceptions to this rule are HTML tags inside `html`, `jsx`, `erb`, `ejs`, `javascript` or `ruby` codeblocks.

 ### Variations